Sphee2/SEF_FR/README.md

 ADDED:
 - Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
 - Fleeing suspects are considered threat if running with a gun within 15 mts from a player
 - Maglite Torch , using the light makes evidence glowing to allow player a faster search of them.
+Even AI can use this feature when got ordered to secure evidence!
 - new Body Armors (taken from vanilla) , Level II armor and Kevlar (no sleeves).
+- new headgear ( boonie hat , ballistic goggles )

 FIXED:
 - Fixed many fps loss when low ready in MP